ng420/CrimeInfoManagement/crime_project/readme_variables.txt

 ONLINE CRIME INFORMATION MANAGEMENT PROJECT

-Various variables used in various forms:
+Different variables used in various forms:

 Form1:
 This is the main form user will see once logged in.

 a) Labels:
 	1. label_welcomeuser: will display the user name of the person logged in.
 	2. label_welcome,label_search,lable_keyword: just displays the texts.